KantiCodes/Python-examples/patching_database_during_test/README.md

 - **moduleA** has been correctly patched and ```get_driver``` method is replacted during the test
 - **moduleB** on the other has been patched incorrectly and attempts to use actual ```get_driver``` method during the test(which currently raises NotImplementError)

+_See https://docs.python.org/3/library/unittest.mock.html#where-to-patch for more info on where to patch_

 The difference between **moduleA.py** and **moduleB.py** is in the way they import ```get_driver``` method from **database.py**, one imports the entire object while the other imports just the method